The0mikkel/auto-multicontainer-setup/README.md

 After the script has run, the new .env file we be located in `docker/env/lamp/`, with the name of the domain.

 When starting this server, you are also building the image for it.

+After the webserver has been deployed, please view the log of the container, to insure, that the container is infact running.<br>
+In this log, you will also get the username and password for the standard mysql user.<br>
+**Please write the password down and/or change it shortly after deployment**

 #### Inserting files